Tailwind CSS: Beyond Traditional CSS – Advantages, Use Cases, and Implementation Guide

 Run the following command to compile your input CSS into the output file:

 This command will compile your input.css file and generate the output.css file in the dist folder.
-The --watch flag will ensure that any changes to your files are automatically reflected in the output file.
+The --watch flag will ensure that any changes in your files are automatically reflected in the output file.

 Portfolio Project with Tailwind CSS